Tribal In-House Counsel Association |

 TICA is a non-profit 501(c)(6) organization.
 TICA was created for purposes of providing resources and networking opportunities to tribal in-house practitioners.

 Doreen Nanibaa McPaul is an enrolled member of the Navajo Nation.
 She is Kinyaa'áanii, born for Bilagáana, her maternal grandfathers are Honaghaahnii, and her paternal grandfathers are Irish.
 She was born and raised in Chinle, Arizona on the Navajo Reservation.
 She is a 1995 graduate of Princeton University.
-She attended the Pre-Law Summer Institute in 1998 and returned as a TA in 1999 before earning her Juris Doctorate in 2001 from the Arizona State University College of Law, where she also received a Certificate in Federal Indian Law and served as a staff writer for the ASU Law Journal.
+She attended the AILC's Pre-Law Summer Institute in 1998 and returned as a TA in 1999 before earning her Juris Doctorate in 2001 from the Arizona State University College of Law, where she also received a Certificate in Federal Indian Law and served as a staff writer for the ASU Law Journal.
 After law school, Ms. McPaul clerked at the Arizona Court of Appeals for the Honorable Jefferson L. Lankford (retired).
-She has diverse experience serving as a tribal court staff attorney, as an associate attorney at the Nordhaus Law Firm in Albuquerque, and as a visiting clinical law professor and Interim Director of the Indian Legal Clinic at ASU.
-Since 2008, Ms. McPaul has worked as an in-house tribal attorney for several Arizona tribes, including a 4-year appointment as the Navajo Nation Attorney General.
-She currently serves as the Assistant Legislative Attorney in the Tohono O'odham Legislative Branch, Legislative Attorney's Office.
-Ms. McPaul has over 20 years of experience practicing Indian law, and is admitted to practice law in Arizona and New Mexico, as well as before several tribal and federal courts.

 Ms. McPaul has received several honors for her work.
 In 2021, she received the Presidential Distinguished Service Award for Irish Abroad from Ireland’s President Michael D. Higgins at a ceremony at the Áras an Uachtaráin in Dublin.
 She also received the 2020 Alumnus of the Year Award from the National Native American Law Student Association in recognition of her work, passion, and dedication to serving Indian Country, and empowering native law students to dedicate their careers to serving their tribal communities.
 She is also the recipient of the State Bar of Arizona Indian Law Section’s 2020 Rodney B. Lewis Award of Excellence for exemplifying the honesty, integrity, courage, grace, dignity, and respect of the award’s namesake.
 Finally, Ms. McPaul received the 2020 Cushing Academy Leadership Award for outstanding leadership, commitment to public service, and invaluable contributions to the Navajo Nation and the legal profession.

-James Washinawatok II (Menominee), TICA Vice-President
+James Washinawatok II (Menominee), TICA President

 James is In-House Counsel for the Southern Ute Indian Tribe in Colorado.